Academic Concentration in History

 Complete One additional course (5 credits) from either Group B (World History) or Group C (Thematic History course), but not Group A (U.S. History)

 *A specific course may be used for no more than one distribution or skill area requirement.
 All classes used for credit toward the Concentration must be completed in the History Department at Bellevue College.
 We strongly recommend students consult with a faculty member in the History department before completing the form or pursuing the Concentration.
 The college makes no commitment that by completing the Concentration requirements at BC the student has met the pre-major requirements at a particular baccalaureate institution.
-I acknowledge that to have an Academic Concentration placed on my permanent BC record I must fulfill all relevant requirements set by BC and the department in which I have my academic concentration.
-In addition, I agree to maintain satisfactory academic progress (2.0GPA).
+Students are required to acknowledge that to have an Academic Concentration placed on their permanent BC record they must fulfill all relevant requirements set by BC and the department in which they have their academic concentration.
+In addition, they agree to maintain satisfactory academic progress (2.0GPA).